 Price winner: Dashlane | |

-Winner: Dashlane wins plans and pricing because it offers more plans, a cheaper single-user plan, and more variety and flexibility.
+Winner: Dashlane wins plans and pricing because it offers more plan variety and a VPN for Premium at just $4.99 per month.

 UX winner: LastPass | |

-On the LastPass side, the desktop app has six primary and five secondary sections, making it a bit more like the web experience.
-While the macOS version is fairly robust, the Windows desktop app is no longer being developed and has some significant limitations.
-However, LastPass’ browser extension and web app are all you’ll ever need.
+The LastPass desktop app has six primary and five secondary sections, making it a bit more like the web experience.
+While the macOS version is fairly robust, the Windows desktop app is no longer being developed and is showing some significant limitations because of that lack of support.

 Form filling winner: Dashlane | |

-Both LastPass and 1Password offer form filling — including logins, addresses, and credit card information — on both desktop and mobile.
+Both Dashlane and LastPass offer robust form-filling — including logins, addresses, and credit card information — on both desktop and mobile.

 Security winner: Dashlane | |